create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **getHSV** (): Array

-Return an array with the components of the color's HSV value.
+Returns an array with the components of the color's HSV value.

 <x3d-script-area name="X3D ECMAScript Demo: SFColor getHSV">
 <pre>